-Safbulk's and EST's main objective is to ensure responsible and ethical management of services and processes from the point of view of health, safety and environmental aspects.
-Towards this end it has increased its self regulation by adopting various models (EFQM, EBEN) standards (ISO 9001, ISO 14001, and OHSAS 18001) and codes (ISM Code).
+V.Ships Greece performs the technical management of our new vessel.
+V.Ships Greece's main objective is to ensure responsible and ethical management of services and processes from the point of view of health, safety and environmental aspects.
+Towards this end it has increased its self-regulation by adopting various models (EFQM, EBEN) standards (ISO 9001, ISO 14001, and OHSAS 18001) and codes (ISM Code).